 If you will be graduating or ending your affiliation with the university, you are required to terminate your lease by submitting an Early Lease Termination Request Form.
 This form must be submitted to the Family & Graduate Housing Office at least 45 days in advance of your requested departure date.
 The Early Lease Termination form is available at the Family & Graduate Housing Office or online.
 Please note that other forms of communication will not serve as notice of your intent to terminate.
 Please refer to the Family & Graduate Housing Lease Terms and Conditions for specific details.

 Lock Out: Key Lending and Card Access

 If you lose a key, Family & Graduate Housing can loan you a key while you look for your missing key.
-During business hours, come to the Family & Graduate Housing office to get a loaner key that you will be able to keep for 24 hours.
-If your key has not been found after 24 hours, your lock will be changed and you will be provided with new keys.
+During business hours, come to the Family & Graduate Housing Office to get a loaner key that you will be able to keep for 24 hours.
+If your key has not been found after 24 hours, your lock will be changed, and we will provide you with new keys.

 The fees for this service are as follows:

 • Replace apartment key: $50